wsargent/scalafx-ammonite/README.md

 [ScalaFX](http://www.scalafx.org/) is a framework providing a DSL for [JavaFX](https://openjfx.io/), providing a GUI interface.

-With their powers combined, you can script GUI tools using Scala.
+With their powers combined, you can script GUI tools using Scala, without having to run sbt or any kind of build process.

 ## Requirements